 We continually strive to find ways to benefit our members, such as corporate discounts.
 As a member of the KCBA your are eligible for:

-- membership in Consumers Credit Union
+- Consumers Credit Union membership

-- discounts at Rx Optical
+- Rx Optical discounts

 The KCBA provides a number of opportunities for members to serve the community.
 We provide free legal clinics each month at different locations in the community.